X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 #### Function Name: console_put_char

-Signature: void console_put_char(byte char: .a, bool wrapping: .c);
+Signature: void console_put_char(byte char: .A, bool wrapping: c);
 Purpose: Print a character to the console.
 Call address: $FEDE

 **Description:** This function prints a character to the console.
-The .C flag specifies whether text should be wrapped at character (.C=0) or word (.C=1) boundaries.
+The c flag specifies whether text should be wrapped at character (c=0) or word (c=1) boundaries.
 In the latter case, characters will be buffered until a SPACE, CR or LF character is sent, so make sure the text that is printed always ends in one of these characters.

 **Note**: If the bottom of the screen is reached, this function will scroll its contents up to make extra room.